fractalmandala/brhatNew/src/routes/admin/typography.md

 ###### It does NOT matter what font/size/styling you use in the Google Document, it's the above that IS IMPORTANT.

 ###### Posters MUST change all Header 6 above, to blockquote tags.

+### Suggest Changes
+To suggest changes/additions/resolutions to this document, please add comments [in this file](https://docs.google.com/document/d/13dfTYcXPqDRLgOlmw55ldMvvvch1597TR9DLCF3Jnsc/edit?usp=sharing), and tag "Amrit."
+The file is open for editing when logged in with a brhat ID.
+To receive edit access, write to amrit.pandey@brhat.in

+If you find an error in any post, please write to contact@brhat.in